mitsuba-renderer/drjit/docs/basics.rst

     /* Initialize the entries individually */
     MyFloat f2(1.f, 2.f, 3.f, 4.f);

-The ``enoki`` namespace also contains a large number of global functions that create or manipulate Enoki arrays in various ways.
-One example is the :cpp:func:`enoki::load()` function, which is the method of choice to initialize an array with data that is currently stored in memory:
+The ``drjit`` namespace also contains a large number of global functions that create or manipulate Dr.Jit arrays in various ways.
+One example is the :cpp:func:`drjit::load()` function, which is the method of choice to initialize an array with data that is currently stored in memory:

 .. code-block:: cpp